AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Price Discrimination

 In Texas, it is legal for insurance companies to discriminate based on your credit score when deciding your insurance premiums.
 It is also permitted to discriminate based on gender, so men pay more for car insurance in this state.
+The difference is greatest between young men and women (teens and early twenties) and plateaus once drivers reach their early thirties and older.

 When Is a Car Declared a Total Loss?